Numerical Semigroups of Sally Type: Introduction

 It is known that the minimal number of generators of $I_S$ for $g\geq 4$ is arbitrarily large; see \cite{Bresinsky}.
 Hence, it is natural to ask, for some specific classes of numerical semigroups $S$, ``is there a bound for $\mu(I_S)$?" or perhaps there is a good bound with fixing another invariant besides the embedding dimension.
-There is much work in the literature determining the generators and the first Betti number of the defining ideals of different classes of monomial curves; see \cite{Bresinsky,GimSenSri,Herzog,HerzogStamate,Valla}.
+There is much work in the literature determining the generators and the first Betti number of the defining ideals of different classes of monomial curves; see \cite{Bresinsky,GimSenSri,Herzog,HerzogStamate,Stam,Valla}.
 The examples in \cite{Bresinsky} show that for any embedding dimension $g$, and any multiplicity $e$, $\mu(I_S)$ is unbounded.
 In this paper, we study the classes fixing both multiplicity and the width.

 J. Sally \cite{Sally} established the Cohen-Macaulayness of the associated graded ring of local Gorenstein rings whose difference between the embedding dimension and dimension is $e-3$ and explicitly wrote down the generators of the defining ideals.
 When the dimension is $1$, that is, if the embedding dimension equals $e-2$, these are the defining ideals of a symmetric numerical semigroup which are termed Sally Semigroups \cite{HerzogStamate} by Herzog and Stamate.
-They showed that $S=\langle e,e+1,e+4,\hdots,2e-1 \rangle$ is a symmetric Sally semigroup and the number of minimal generators $\mu(I^\ast_S)$ of $I^\ast_S$ satisfies and conjectured that $\displaystyle\mu(I_S)\leq {\wid(S)+1 \choose 2}$ and in 2024 Caviglia et al. \cite{CMS} generalized this conjecture to $\displaystyle \beta_t=t{\wid(S)+1 \choose t+1}$, where $\beta_t$ is the $t^{\text{th}}$ Betti number of $I_S$.
-Motivated by this, we say a numerical semigroup is of Sally type if its embedding dimension is two less than its multiplicity and of width $e-1$.
+They showed that $S=\langle e,e+1,e+4,\hdots,2e-1 \rangle$ is a symmetric Sally semigroup and the number of minimal generators $\mu(I^\ast_S)$ of $I^\ast_S$ satisfies and conjectured that $\mu(I_S)\leq {\wid(S)+1 \choose 2}$ and in 2024 Caviglia et al. \cite{CMS} generalized this conjecture to $\beta_t\leq t{\wid(S)+1 \choose t+1}$, where $\beta_t$ is the $t^{\text{th}}$ Betti number of $I_S$.
+Motivated by this, we say a numerical semigroup is of Sally type if its multiplicity is one more than its width.

-Consider the following numerical semigroups with multiplicity $e$ and width $e-1$:
+Consider the following Sally type numerical semigroups with multiplicity $e$ and embedding dimension $e,$ $e-1,$ and $e-2$ respectively.